MicrosoftDocs/sccm-docs-powershell-ref/docs-conceptual/2010-release-notes.md

 These release notes summarize changes to the Configuration Manager cmdlet library in version 2010.

+Starting in version 2010, the Configuration Manager PowerShell cmdlet library now offers support for PowerShell 7.
+For more information, see [Support for PowerShell version 7](overview.md#support-for-powershell-version-7).<!--6023299-->

 > [!NOTE]
 > Configuration Manager current branch version 2002 is the baseline for these changes.
 For more information, see [Configuration Manager cmdlet library changes for version 2006](2006-release-notes.md).